rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 In the Erzya grammar tradition, four case names are mentioned in association with the core cases: nominative, genitive, dative and ablative.
 Thus the inessive, in %sO, is foregone here despite the fact that in the adpositional form ejse ‘in’ it is, without doubt, frequently used as a marker of the imperfect direct object, see inessive in subsection (4.2.1.2.)
 LOCAL CASES.

 <pgNo>76</pgNo>
-76

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 Nominative
 The NOMINATIVE case in Erzya, which in the indefinite declension is marked with the socalled ZERO morpheme, can be detected through the presence of other morphemes as well.